schellingerhout/schellingerhout.github.io/_posts/2022-12-10-record-pool-delphi.md

   - Memory
 ---

-The design of a memory pool in Delphi that holds records (structures).
+The design of a memory pool in Delphi that holds records.
+Its purpose is to speed up dynamic memory allocation of a large number of the same record type.

+<!--more-->
 This pool can grow, while never moving records in memory (this is also called pointer stability).

-<!--more-->

 ## Motivation